PuZZleDucK/Resume/Ben-Minerds_Resume.md

 **Open Source** solutions and communities.
 I have a **passion** for many other fields of interest including

 - **development** - Experiance developing data collection and analytics software in government projects
-- **testing** - Experiennce testing in the compliance and gaming industry
+- **testing** - Experience testing in the compliance and gaming industry
 - **methodologies** and **tools** - I actively **contribute** to local user groups of various kinds
 - **software licensing** - I help run a Free Software advocacy group
 - **present** - on topics of Open Data and Open Source software